guardian/image-rendering/README.md

 # image-rendering

-Handles parsing image from CAPI and rendering them in the *-rendering projects
+Handles parsing images from CAPI and rendering them in the `*-rendering` projects